ocean-onion/BDCraft-maybe/docs/economy/market.md

 # Player Markets

-The BDCraft Market System allows players to establish their own trading centers with physically built market structures.
+The BDCraft Market System allows all players to establish their own trading centers with physically built market structures.
+Any player can create a market by building a structure and placing a Market Token.

 ## Market Creation